-In addition to the three courses that are required for all Ph.D. students in the department-Method and Theory I & II and the Interdisciplinary Seminar-all students must take the needed additional courses relevant for their research interest.
+In addition to the three courses that are normally required for all Ph.D. students in the department-Method and Theory I & II-all students must take the needed additional courses relevant for their research interest.
 At least 50% of these must be religion courses.
 In order to ensure that the academic and formal requirements are met, the students in the non-track option must closely consult his/her mentor/supervisor and the graduate coordinator.